-The Mary S. Easton Center for Alzheimer’s Disease Research at UCLA (UCLA Easton Center) is a comprehensive research center focused on Alzheimer’s disease (AD) and other dementias.
+The The Mary S. Easton Center for Alzheimer’s Research and Care at UCLA (UCLA Easton Center) is a comprehensive research center focused on Alzheimer’s disease (AD) and other dementias.
 The theme of the center is the therapeutic imperative, focusing on the overwhelming need for earlier (pre-dementia) diagnosis and new therapeutic agents that slow the course of Alzheimer’s disease and other dementias.
 Included in this theme is basic science study of the basic brain processes involved in AD, animal models of AD, clinical research of biomarkers for these diseases, diagnostic research, and clinical trials of new medications.

 The UCLA Easton Center includes the state-funded education and outreach program for the underserved populations: the California Alzheimer’s Disease Centers (CADC).
 Our Kagan Clinical trials program conducts state of the art clinical trials sponsored by NIH, Industry, Philanthropy and the University of California.
 Our basic research programs are supported by grants from NIH, Veterans Administration, Alzheimer Association, Alz-GLA/ Brightfocus, Paul Allen Foundation, Michael J Fox Foundation, California Alzheimer Program, DOD, Air Force and others.
 The UCLA Easton Center also includes the Sidell-Kagan Alzheimer’s Treatment Development Program, the long-standing clinical trials program supported by the Sidell-Kagan Foundation.
 This branch of the center will continue to test new investigational therapies for AD as they progress through clinical development.